-2) Managed Services
+Managed Services

 These services are performed at the inception of a contract.
-The Company offers professional assistance to its clients during the installation processes.
+The Company provides professional assistance to its clients during the implementation processes.
 On-boarding and set-up services ensure that the solution or software is installed properly and function as designed to provide clients with the best solutions.
 In addition, clients that are managed service clients have a requirement for DSC to offer time and material billing.

 The Company also derives both one time and subscription-based revenue, from providing support, management and renewal of software, hardware, third party maintenance contracts and third-party cloud services to clients.
-The managed services include help desk, remote access, annual recovery tests and manufacturer support for equipment and on-gong monitoring of client system performance.
+The managed services include help desk, remote access, operating system and software patch management, annual recovery tests and manufacturer support for equipment and on-gong monitoring of client system performance.